FREQUENTLY ASKED QUESTIONS

 Question 23: Construction: Does that include repairs on facilities that support developmental disabilities?
 ADA Access to buildings

-Answer: Yes, both would be considered construction and as such, unallowable expenses.
+Answer: Yes, both would be considered construction and unallowable expenses.

 Answer: No.

-Question 26: Could you tell me what the format is for the letter of intent?
-Is there a template that you can share with me?
+Question 26: Can you explain the format for the letter of intent?
+Is there a template that you can share?

 Answer: There is no template.
-You may find it helpful to review the answers to Frequently Asked Questions 10 & 11, as well as the PADDC Community Grants Program announcement.
-Please note that Council funding may not be used to purchase equipment for an individual’s personal needs or to fund direct services – except in very limited circumstances of a demonstration project.
+You may find it helpful to review the answers to Frequently Asked Questions 10 & 11 and the PADDC Community Grants Program announcement.
+Council funding cannot be used to buy equipment for personal needs or fund direct services, except in limited circumstances for a demonstration project.

-Answer: No. A budget is not required to be submitted with the Letter of Intent.
-You may include the total amount of Council funding requested if you wish.
-If you are asked to submit a full proposal, the Council will provide a budget form for your use.
+Answer: No. You do not need to submit a budget with the Letter of Intent.
+However, you can mention the total requested amount of Council funding.
+If Council asks you to submit a full proposal, it will provide a budget form for you to use.

 Question 28: Can I submit my documents via fax?

-Answer: No. All documents should be submitted electronically.
-Send your application to
+Answer: No. Submit all documents electronically.
+Send your application to: ra-pwpaddc@pa.gov

 Please note: